- Online Pre-Arrival Course: Preparing for Graduate Success

 Summer Semester: In Summer, ELI 994 is a 3-week Intensive course for new LSA graduate students who are expected to teach in their first semester.
-(2 credits)
+(2 credits awarded in fall)

 Testing: ELI 994 participants are required to take the GSI OET after completion of the program.
 Test appointments are scheduled by participants’ department during the two weeks following the end of the ELI 994 program.
 The GSI OET test is administered by Michigan Language Assessment.
 Click here for more information.

 ELI 994 is required for all LSA graduate students who: